 How can your links get retweeted like crazy and get free twitter traffic?
 You read about how Twitter is the next big thing on the internet.
 Blog gurus rave about how their websites were choked with traffic as their blog articles got retweeted.
 You spend a few months on Twitter building a huge followership.
-Finally you realize that nothing that you post on Twitter get your followers interested.
+Finally, you realize that nothing that you post on Twitter gets your followers interested.
 Where did things go wrong?
 Here are five tips to help your blog articles get more traffic from Twitter through retweets

 1. Install the retweet button

 A lot of people realize the importance of an article when they read it.
-But most people need to be told the importance of an article before they realize its significance.
+But most people need to be told about the importance of an article before they realize its significance.
 When your articles are engaging enough, your blog visitors tend to form an opinion for or against what you have written.
 Either way is fine, but ensure you instigate their thoughts to make an opinion.
 Such a visitor shall surely be looking to put his point of view forward to his group, and the retweet button reminds him to do just that – retweet your link.

 2. Cater to the Ego

 Let us suppose you write an article on “Most beautiful cities in the world”.
 No matter how much time you spent in researching your subject, all that the reader wants to know is whether his city has made it to the list or not.
 A tweet on this post mentioning the title of this post with a link to your blog might get you casual visits, but then that is not enough to make them hungry to retweet.
 To do that, soothe or hurt their ego.
 A tweet that reads ‘Detroit better than New York in beautiful city list’ is sure to make both Detroit and New Yorkers read your blog and either praise or curse you while retweeting.
 And people from other cities are always going to visit you to see where their city stands!

 3. Find the maven